JacobBersheba89/Arduino_home_senzor_1.0/README.md

 ### C++ ###
 this language is ideal for Arduino programing.. so i will use ChatGPT diffinitely to learn something about C++ I will use python for Raspberry programing..
 I will se result and dificulty.
+I using ChatGPT fro creating this codes..

 ### Lua ###